jscoq/jscoq/README.md

 We want to _strongly thank_ the `js_of_ocaml` developers.
 Without
 their great and quick support jsCoq wouldn't have been possible.

+## Are you a jsCoq user?

+Have you developed a course **using jsCoq**?
+If so, please submit a pull request or an issue so we can add your lectures to the list of [jsCoq users](#jsCoq-Users) This is essential to guarantee future funding of the project.

 ## Basic Usage

 The main page showcases jsCoq by walking through a proof for the infinitude of primes using